 MRO procurement is complex.
 Engineers who are based across multiple sites may be making thousands of low-value purchases, meaning agreeing upon and adhering to a single MRO purchasing strategy is difficult.

-“We know from talking to our own customers that inventory is near the top of the agenda for category managers,” says Mike England, President EMEA, RS Components.
+“We know from talking to our own customers that inventory is near the top of the agenda for category managers,” says Mike England, Chief Operating Officer, RS Components.
 “Many companies haven’t dedicated enough time to dealing with inventory, so there can be huge inefficiencies in this area.”

 Recent research by RS Components and the Chartered Institute of Procurement and Supply (CIPS), which represents procurement professionals globally, highlighted this issue.
 The research included a global survey of 851 CIPS members, 46% of whom identified managed inventory options as one of the most important conversations they have with suppliers when planning future relationships.

 The survey also revealed that organisations are increasingly adopting new services and innovations to manage this complex area of business.
-You can read all the details in the Indirect Procurement Report 2018: drives of change & how to respond (available to download now).
+You can read all the details in the Indirect Procurement Report 2018: drives of change & how to respond.

 Top strategies in place for managing MRO